Skip to main content

 General Information

-We run Social Doubles play sessions on a weekly basis throughout the year (in Summer and Winter).
-The play is in a doubles format and the focus is to have fun and gain match experience.
-This is our most popular tennis program.
+We run Social Doubles play sessions on a weekly basis throughout the year.
+The play is in a doubles format and the focus is to have fun and gain match experience

-The outdoor Summer season runs from approximately May to September (Labour Day) each year.
+The outdoor Summer season runs from approximately May to September each year.

 Mon